openshift/origin-ci-tool/README.rst

     $ pip install git+https://github.com/openshift/origin-ci-tool.git --process-dependency-links

+**Note:** If you come across `ImportError: No module named cryptography.hazmat.backends`, run the previous command with the additional option `--ignore-installed`

 You are now ready to use the ``oct`` CLI tool.
 If you want to use this virtual environment and get access to ``oct`` every time you open a shell, add the activate line to your ``~/.bashrc``: